Kenneth Gainwell: Pittsburgh Steelers

 On March 13, 2025, Gainwell signed a one-year contract with the Pittsburgh Steelers.
 On September 2, he was named the team's backup running back behind Jaylen Warren and the team's kick return specialist.

 Gainwell made his Steelers debut on September 7, recording seven rushes for 19 yards.
 His longest rush of the game was nine yards, which led the team.
-Gainwell also made three catches for four yards as the Steelers won 34-32.
+Gainwell also made three catches for four yards as the Steelers won 34–32.
+Against the Detroit Lions, Gainwell also had a notable catch fans were calling “Catch of the Year” the catch, Thrown by Aaron Rodgers, was caught by Gainwell with one hand on the ground after a pass interference penalty committed by Lions linebacker Alex Anzalone.

+Tampa Bay Buccaneers

+On March 13, 2026, Gainwell signed a two-year, $14 million contract with the Tampa Bay Buccaneers.